**Pictured above: Lead ADP Instructor, Karen Smith, teaching class

 Through creative movement and introductory ballet instruction, other areas of focus are the enhancement of, among other things, motor coordination, balance, posture, paying attention, following directions, cooperation with others, taking turns, and music appreciation.

-Our Adaptive Dance class will conclude with a performance at MBC Studios for family and friends where students showcase all they have learned.
+Our Adaptive Dance class will conclude with a performance as part of our Academy’s Annual Showcase.
 Students may also have the opportunity to perform at other local venues and events.